amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 1. **Array**: Using a hash function to map a key to the array index value.
 Worst: `O(n)`, Average: `O(1)`
 2. **Binary Search Tree**: using a self-balancing binary search tree to look up for values (more on this later).
 Worst: *`O(log n)`*, Average: *`O(log n)`*.

-We are going to cover Trees & Binary Search Trees, so, don't worry about it for now.
+We are going to cover Trees & Binary Search Trees, so don't worry about it for now.
 The most common implementation of Maps is using an **array** and `hash` function.
-So, we are going to implement and move forward.
+So, that's the one we are going to focus on.

 **HashMap implemented with an array**
 {% img /images/hash-map.jpg "HashMap: hash function translates keys into bucket (array) indexes" %}

 As you can see in the image, each key gets translated into a **hash code**.
 Since the array size is limited (e.g. 10), we have to loop through the available buckets using modulus function.
 In the buckets we store the key/value pair and if there's more than one, we use a collection to hold them.

-Now, What do you think about cover each of the HashMap components in details?
+Now, What do you think about covering each of the HashMap components in details?
 Let's start with the **hash function**.

 <!--  ## HashMap vs. Array